bisdn/bisdn.github.io/system-configuration/static_routing.rst

 Introduction
 ^^^^^^^^^^^^

 As a L3-enabled SDN controller, baseboxd can be configured for routing purposes.
 Examples in this part are added to show how IP addresses (IPv4 and IPv6) and routes can be attached to certain interfaces.
-Managing static routes is done tipically via `iproute2` and `systemd-networkd`, and the following sections will describe this in more detail.
+Managing static routes is done typically via `iproute2` and `systemd-networkd`, and the following sections will describe this in more detail.
 For dynamic routing, BISDN adopted `FRRouting`, to support routing protocols such as BGP and OSPF.
 Further information can be seen in section :ref:`frrouting`.

 .. warning:: Configuring a Linux box to work as a router assumes that sysctl `net.ipv4.conf.all.forwarding=1`.
-BISDN Linux has this sysctl already enabled by default, but routing issues should be debugged first by checking the value for this config.
+BISDN Linux has this sysctl already enabled by default, but routing issues should be debugged first by checking the value for this configuration.

 iproute2
 ^^^^^^^^